smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

     - conditional upkeeps will be sampled and checked again automatically
     - log upkeeps that were missed are expected to be picked up by the log recoverer
 - Provides a read API to view results, which takes as input (`pseudoRandomSeed`, `limit`).
-The nodes in the network are expected to use the same seed, for a particular round.
+The nodes in the network are expected to use the same seed for a particular round.
 Sorts all keys (trigger, upkeepID) with the `seed` and provides first `limit` results.
-We do not do FIFO here as potentially out of sync old results will block new results sent by the node for agreement.
+Note: We do not do FIFO here as potentially out of sync old results will block new results sent by the node for agreement.
 - Provides an API to remove (trigger, upkeepID) from the store

 ### Metadata Store

 This component stores the metadata to be sent within observations to the network.
 There are three categories of metadata

-- Conditional Upkeep Instructions (`coordinated samples`)
+- Conditional Upkeep instructions (`eligible samples`)
-- Log recovery Instructions (`recovered`)
+- Log recovery instructions (`recovery logs`)
 - Latest block history

 Every item has a TTL, and upon expiry items are just removed without any action.